 Students should normally have been offered a place at Lancaster prior to submitting their AHRC studentship application.
-However, AHRC studentship applications will be accepted from students who have already applied for a place at Lancaster but have yet to receive a final offer, providing that such an offer has been made by Lancaster by, at the latest, 21 February 2014.
-When completing the AHRC studentship form, applicants should liaise with prospective supervisors.
+However, AHRC studentship applications will be accepted from students who have already applied for a place at Lancaster.
+The deadline for applications to be admitted on a programme at Lancaster is 23 January 2015 at the latest.
+Applicants are strongly advised to liaise with prospective supervisors when completing the studentship application form.

 For details of other departmental and university funding opportunities, please visit the University postgraduate funding web pages.

 Please also see the University Postgraduate Funding Database powered by 'Postgraduate Studentships

 Information about funding opportunities for UK students, including Professional & Career Development Loans and Government Funding, is available from the Student Based Services website.
 These include: